Fraud Trends in Westchester County

 Facing fraud charges can be daunting, but a well-structured defense strategy can make all the difference.
 At Proto, Sachs & Brown, LLP, we customize our approach to each client, thoroughly examining the details of your case and identifying potential weaknesses in the prosecution’s arguments.
 Our methods include:

-- Expert Consultation: We engage with financial experts and forensic accountants to challenge the prosecution’s claims.
+- Expert consultation: We engage with financial professionals and forensic accountants to challenge the prosecution’s claims.

 Our approach includes maintaining constant communication with our clients, ensuring they are informed and involved in the decision-making process.
 Regular updates and consultations are key in developing a trustworthy attorney-client relationship, which is essential for an effective defense.